- Three nights in a four-star hotel in Ulaanbaatar (double occupancy basis).

 The winter begins in October and lasts through April and is not the best time to travel to the north.

 Your passport must be valid at least six months beyond your return date.
 Also, make sure you have one blank visa page for Mongolia for arrival and departure stamps.
 If you are traveling to other countries on this trip, please, allow two dedicated visa pages for each country.US citizens don't need a visa for Mongolia a stay up to 90 days for tourism purposes.
 For a visit for more than 30 days in a single trip, register with Mongolian Immigration within seven days of arrival.
 Failure to register will result in a fine of $100-$300 – even if you extend your stay due to circumstances beyond your control.

 Candian passport holders also don't need a visa for Mongolia for a stay up to 30 days for tourism purpose.
 List of countries and regions that have visa-free entry to Mongolia for tourism purpose.

 Booking and payment schedule

-A deposit of US$ 300 on land plus the cost of internal airfares is requested along with booking application and passport photocopies.
+We request a deposit of US$ 300 along with a booking application and passport copies.
 The final payment is 90 days prior departure.
 The payment schedule may vary with customized and private trips on case to case basis.
 Credit card payment attracts an additional 3.5% fee.
 Credit card holder also must be the traveler.

 Payments made within 90 days prior departure may be subject to a late fee and are required to make through wire transfer or cashier’s check.